 Domes, also known as dimples on hand pans, have been a source of curiosity and debate between builders and players alike.
-There is still mystery and some misunderstanding of their purpose and effect on the instrument.
+There is still mystery and some misunderstanding of their purpose and effect on the drum.
 Are they for looks?
 Do they serve a functional purpose?
 Are they a new development?
 Lately there have been a lot of questions and discussions about their purpose specifically on the hand pan, which has inspired us to further research the history of their origins and various uses in musical instruments as well as consider our own research on the topic.
 The following is commentary on some of the history that we have found as well as some of our thoughts on our experience designing dimples on the Saraz.
 This is in no way fully comprehensive or definitive.
 We contribute these ideas in hopes that it inspires more builders to share their own insights on dome architecture in a healthy exchange of knowledge that promotes camaraderie among the art form.

 With 5 years of Saraz history as well as Josh’s experience tuning steel pans with flat notes for almost 2 years prior to joining the Saraz team, we have spent countless hours exploring a vast array of different dome architectures.
-Of the many aspects that play a huge role in controlling and shaping the timbre of the instruments, the dome’s function continues to surprise us in many ways.
+Of the many aspects that play a huge role in controlling and shaping the timbre of the drums, the dome’s function continues to surprise us in many ways.
 Whether it is shaped to be oval, round, diamond, double stacked, triple stacked, quadruple stacked, smaller or larger, the experimentation and results of dome architecture and its effect are worthy of discussion.
 We will use the term “dome” instead of “dimple” here, though the term dimple has been commonly used in the hand pan world.
 First let us take a look at the history of the dome on a few different musical instruments.

 Of the many instruments made from steel and various metals, one of the oldest instruments is the gong.
 Said to have originated in China sometime during the 2nd Millennium BC, many still believe the gong had been around long before then.
 Chinese tradition says the gong originated in the country of Hsi Yu, and that by the 9th century had spread to Java, Indonesia, Malay and later on into Europe.
 The gong had an array of uses ranging from the mundane to the mystical.
 It was originally thought to bring good fortune and happiness, announce the presence of royalty, accompany religious rituals and feasts.
 Later on, more mundane uses like summoning workers, communication, and entertainment adopted the sounds of the gong.
 Some gongs were loud enough to be heard 50 miles away!
 There are generally 3 main types of gongs including suspended gongs, bowl gongs, and bossed or nippled gongs.